wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

  leaves each spring, the bud scales falling away to leave a cluster of scars.
-Hence the past positions of the winter buds can be determined by looking for these clusters of scars, and the length of stem between the groups of scars corresponds to one year’s growth.
+Hence the past positions of the winter buds can be determined by looking for these clusters of scars, and the length of stem between the groups of scars corresponds to one years growth.
 It is therefore possible to date any part of the stem by counting the number of winter-bud positions between that point and the apical bud.